Who is required to file a Business Statement of Assets (form 901)?

 Is depreciation allowed on furniture and fixtures, machinery and equipment, computer equipment and leasehold improvements?

 Yes.
-In calculating the assessed value, the county assessor’s office allows depreciation.
-The taxpayer has the option of listing fixed assets in summary or by year of acquisition.
+But only if the taxpayer reports the original cost and year acquired.
+In calculating the assessed value, the County Assessor’s office uses depreciation and trending factors from the Oklahoma Tax Commission.
+The taxpayer has the option of listing fixed assets in summary or by year of acquisition (form 904A Sch 3A).
 Generally, listing by year acquired permits the County Assessor’s office to allow more depreciation.

 Do I have to report assets that I lease, loan, rent, borrow or are provided as part of the rent?

 Yes.
-There is an area on the back of the return specifically for those assets.
+There is an area on the back of OTC form 904A Sch 3A specifically for those assets.
 Even though the assets are assessed to the owner, they must be listed for informational purposes.